Swedish diaspora: North America

 There are numerous Swedish descendants in places like the United States and Canada (i.e. Swedish Americans and Swedish Canadians), including some who still speak Swedish.

 The majority of the early Swedish immigrants to Canada came via the United States.
 It was not until after 1880 that significant numbers of Swedes immigrated to Canada.
 From WWI onwards, almost all of the Swedish immigrants entered Canada coming directly from Sweden.
 In addition to Swedish immigrants from south-central part of Sweden, a relatively large number of Swedish immigrants came from Stockholm and northern Sweden.
 The newcomers played an important role in the development of the Canadian prairies.

 Swedish Canadians can be found in all parts of the country, but the largest population resides in British Columbia.
 Many Swedish social, cultural, political, business and welfare organizations, both religious and secular, can be found in all major Canadian cities and some of the smaller towns and rural communities.
 Some of the Swedish traditions, such as Midsummer, Walpurgis, and St Lucia are still celebrated by the community today.

 South America

-Swedes settled mainly in Argentina.
-Numerous communities can be found in South America, especially in the Misiones Province and Buenos Aires, in Argentina, in the South and Southeast of Brazil, and there are some Swedish communities in Uruguay.
+Dom Pedro II, the second Emperor of Brazil, encouraged immigration, resulting in a sizeable number of Swedes entering Brazil, settling mainly in the cities of Joinville and Ijuí.
+In the late 19th century, Misiones Province in Argentina was a major centre for Swedish immigration, and laid the foundations of a population of Swedish-Argentines.

+There are also Swedish communities in Uruguay.